jdasfd/yeast/Synonymous.md

 #309  101
 ```

-It is meaning that the merge will not automatically adapted to amplicon sequencing, so the method should be changed.
+It is meaning that the merge will not be automatically adapted to amplicon sequencing, so the method should be changed.

 ```bash
 for gene in $(ls | perl -p -e 's/_.+$//')